 - Physical therapy is necessary after your surgery.
-You should plan to start physical therapy within 1 week of your surgery, and you may begin within a few days if you would like. - It is recommended that you have your first physical therapy scheduled by the time you have your surgery. - An optional but beneficial supplement to physical therapy is the myHealthTrack app.
-This app can be downloaded using the QR code or by going to mht.link/precision2.
-Then choose Dr. Smith → Operative → Knee → Quad/Patellar Tendon Repair.
+You should plan to start physical therapy within 1-2 weeks of your surgery, and you may begin within a few days if you would like. - An optional but beneficial supplement to physical therapy is the myHealthTrack app.
+This app can be downloaded using the QR code or by going to mht.link/utahortho.
+Then choose Dr. Smith → I'm Having / I've Had Surgery → Knee → Quad/Patellar Tendon Repair.
 Make sure to clarify which track you should follow before starting.